HI-MaNGA: Tracing the physics of the neutral and ionized ISM with the second data release: Data and Methods

 \subsection{New HI-MaNGA Data}

 HI-MaNGA \citep{Masters19} is an {\hi} follow-up program for the SDSS-IV Mapping Nearby Galaxies at Apache Point Observatory (MaNGA) survey \citep{Gunn06,Smee13,Bundy15,Blanton17,Yan16a}.
-In this paper, we release new Robert C. Byrd Green Bank Telescope (GBT) observations of 1846 galaxies that were taken over 1079 hours between 2017 and 2018 (all under proposal code AGBT17A-012).
+In this paper, we release GBT observations of 2108 galaxies that were taken over 1272 hours between 2016 and 2018 (proposal codes AGBT16A-095 and AGBT17A-012).
 Details about target selection, observing strategy, and data reduction can be found in the data release 1 (DR1) paper \citep{Masters19}.
 To briefly summarize, all MaNGA galaxies lacking {\hi} data are targeted, with no pre-selection based on other properties such as stellar mass, color, or morphology, although there is a $z<0.05$ restriction which introduces a bias against the highest stellar mass galaxies due to the stellar mass-redshift relation built into the MaNGA sample definition \citep{Wake17}.
 All targets are observed using standard position-switching to the same depth ($\sim$1.5 mJy, $\sim$15 minutes on-source).
-All scans are averaged, any strong RFI is removed, and the spectra are boxcar and hanning smoothed to a final velocity resolution of ${\sim}10\,{\rm km\,s^{-1}}$.
+All scans are averaged, any strong radio frequency interference (RFI) is removed, and the spectra are boxcar and hanning smoothed to a final velocity resolution of ${\sim}10\,{\rm km\,s^{-1}}$.
 A polynomial is fit to remove any leftover baseline variations, after which source parameters are measured (see Section~\ref{sec:catalog}).

 There are few modifications to the derived data products in this release compared to DR1.
 First, we have incorporated cosmological corrections (factors of $1+z$) to relevant quantities.
 Second, all fluxes have been multiplied by a factor of 1.2 to correct for an underestimation of the default flux calibration scale built into \texttt{GBTIDL}\footnote{\url{http://gbtidl.nrao.edu/}}, the data reduction software used to process our data (see \citealt{Goddy20} for further details).
 Third, linewidths have been corrected for instrumental broadening.
 Finally, the catalog contains additional information to aid users, including additional general information for galaxies, an assessment of source confusion, and flags to highlight potentially unreliable observations.
 Further details are given in Section~\ref{sec:catalog}.